-About Big Mountain Nordic Trails
+About the Big Mountain Nordic Trails

 Big Mountain Nordic Trails have advanced and expert terrain and snow conditions.
 Expect steep and curvy descents and challenging climbs back to the trail head.
 There is some easier terrain at the start to get your ski legs under you.

 Snow shoes are allowed – please stay to the side of the trail and take alternate trails where provided.